 - They are responsible for certain duties, both before and during the wedding itself.
 Some of these duties including:

 - Planning pre-wedding activities such as showers and bachelor/bachelorette parties.

-- Helping the bride and/or groom get dressed and ready on the day of the wedding.
+- Helping the bride and/or groom get dressed and ready on the big day.

-- Participating in the ceremony by standing nearby while a couple exchanges their vows.
+- Participating in the ceremony by standing nearby while the couple exchanges their vows.